 - Investigate and discipline registered public accounting firms and their associated persons for violations of specified laws, rules, or professional standards.

 In support of our mission, we also conduct economic research and risk analysis, engage with our stakeholders and other domestic and international regulators, and manage a talented workforce and the technology and resources we need to perform our duties.

 The SEC has oversight authority over the PCAOB, including the approval of the Board's rules, standards, and budget.

 The PCAOB has approximately 800 staff members.
 We maintain our headquarters in Washington, D.C., and have nine regional offices across the United States.
-More than 1,700 public accounting firms located in 92 jurisdictions across the globe are currently registered with us.
-About 560 of those registered firms audit more than 12,000 issuers that file financial statements with the SEC or otherwise play a substantial role in those audits.
+As of December 31, 2021, in 83 jurisdictions across the globe, 1,709 public accounting firms were registered with the PCAOB.

-The five members of the PCAOB Board, including the chairman, are appointed to staggered five-year terms by the Securities and Exchange Commission, after consultation with the Chair of the Board of Governors of the Federal Reserve System and the Secretary of the Treasury.
+The five members of the PCAOB Board, including the Chair, are appointed to staggered five-year terms by the SEC, after consultation with the Chair of the Board of Governors of the Federal Reserve System and the Secretary of the Treasury.